Book-reader/immutable-hyprland/README.md

 display manager does not open & when opened is blocked by selinux - working on it

-no workspaces in waybar - upstream issue, can be temporarily fixed by linking xdg_runtime_dir/hypr to tmp/hypr
+no workspaces in waybar - fixed upstream, not in fedors 40 yet, can be temporarily fixed by linking xdg_runtime_dir/hypr to tmp/hypr

 ## Installation